-Paralympian Kadeena Cox MBE and former Coronation Street actress Melissa Johns are among 20 stars to be taking part in Celebrity MasterChef 2021 later this year.
+Paralympian Kadeena Cox MBE and former Coronation Street actress Melissa Johns are among 20 stars who took part in Celebrity MasterChef 2021.

-Broadcast over six weeks, the celebrities – joined again by MasterChef judges John Torode and Gregg Wallace – will tackle a new series of cookery challenges, with renowned chefs including Tom Kerridge, Nisha Katona, Nieves Barragan Mohacho, and more appearing as special guest judges.
+Broadcast over six weeks, the celebrities – joined again by MasterChef judges John Torode and Gregg Wallace – tackled a new series of cookery challenges, with renowned chefs including Tom Kerridge, Nisha Katona, Nieves Barragan Mohacho, and more appearing as special guest judges.

 Who is Kadeena Cox MBE?

 Kadeena Cox MBE is a 30-year-old Paralympic sprinter and cyclist who was diagnosed with multiple sclerosis in 2014.
 She has won multiple medals and holds a number of world records.